devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-11-27/assignment.md

 Verify the library is really used (on Linux though, it should be easy as gcc will not automatically link against a pthread library).

-That is, you will not do `gcc -pthread` but rather something like `gcc -L. -R.
+That is, you will not do `gcc -pthread` but rather something like `gcc -lpth ...`.
--lpth ...`.
 See the lecture materials, section on the dynamic linker.

 # POSIX semaphores